 The following relevant factors are taken into consideration during an investigation:

 - Duration of exposure to the odour

 - Tolerance and expectation of the exposed subjects

 The Council will aim to resolve the complaint by offering advice on good practice for minimising or preventing odour problems.
 However, if the Council finds that the odour is causing a statutory nuisance an Abatement Notice may be served requiring the person or Company responsible to take action to control it.
 The Abatement Notice is a legal document that is served on the person responsible for the nuisance or the owner or occupier of the premises.
 It instructs the stopping of the odour occurring and not to allow it to restart.
 If the Notice is not complied with a prosecution may be taken.
 There is a maximum fine of £5,000 in domestic nuisance cases and £20,000 for commercial and industrial nuisance cases.

 If you make a complaint, the Council will endeavour to ensure your complaint details remain confidential but this cannot always be guaranteed.
 Additionally, in some circumstances, during investigation, it may be necessary to disclose personal details.

 If the person responsible proves ‘Best Practicable Means’ is in place and no further improvement can be achieved the Council may be unable to act on behalf of a person making a complaint.
 This may be due to the type of problem, the circumstances or lack of evidence.

 If after investigation the Council cannot take action, there is a range of independent action that can be taken privately by individuals.
 This includes complaining directly to the Magistrate’s Court under Section 70 of the Clean Neighbourhoods and Environment Act (Northern Ireland) 2011.
 Though rarely used, this procedure is simple and needs not be expensive.

-For further information contact the Environmental Health Department at 0300 303 1777.
+For further information contact the Environmental Health Department by completing the online form below, enquire here.